-Ottawa police chief resigns amid trucker protest in capital
+Trucks leaving blockade at Canadian border crossing

 OTTAWA, Ontario (AP) — Ottawa’s police chief resigned Tuesday amid criticism of his department’s inaction against the trucker protests that have paralyzed Canada’s capital for over two weeks, a federal government official said.

-The bumper-to-demonstration by hundreds of truck drivers against the country’s COVID-19 restrictions — and the failure of Police Chief Peter Sloly to break the siege early on — have infuriated many Ottawa residents.
+The bumper-to-bumper demonstration by hundreds of truck drivers against the country’s COVID-19 restrictions — and the failure of Police Chief Peter Sloly to break the siege early on — have infuriated many Ottawa residents.

 The government official was not authorized to discuss the matter publicly and spoke on condition of anonymity.